-Read the spring 2006 issue of Research @ Smith.
+Read the fall 2006 issue of Research @ Smith.

 About the University of Maryland's Robert H. Smith School of Business

 The Robert H. Smith School of Business is an internationally recognized leader in management education and research.
 One of 12 colleges and schools at the University of Maryland, College Park, the Smith School offers undergraduate, full-time and part-time MBA, executive MBA, online MBA, MS in business, PhD and executive education programs, as well as outreach services to the corporate community.
 The school offers its degree, custom and certification programs in learning locations in North America and Asia.